-□ Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
+- □ Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, an LTC facility (such as a nursing home) has its own pharmacy.
-If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service. □ Pharmacies that serve the Indian Health Service/Tribal/Urban Indian Health Program (not available in Puerto Rico).
-Excelemergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. ot • Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provide coordination, or education on their use.
-To locate a specialized pharmacy, look in your Provider and Pharmacy Directory эr
+If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service.

+- □ Pharmacies that serve the Indian Health Service/Tribal/Urban Indian Health Program (not available in Puerto Rico).
+Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+To locate a specialized pharmacy, look in your Provider and Pharmacy Directory (www.CignaMedicare.com/resources) or call Customer Service.